0xFireball/FireCryptEx-Mono/README.md

 # FireCryptEx

-The closed-source successor to FireCrypt.
+The successor to FireCrypt.

+Lots of new features, new UI, fresh updates.

+Stay tuned, and contribute!